Common mistakes & scams in Thailand & how to avoid them

 4. Save emergency numbers into your phone, including police, tourist police, ambulance and the contact number for your hotel.

 5. Get yourself some medical insurance.
 Emergency treatment in Thailand is not cheap and they will refuse to treat you unless you can pay or show proof of insurance.
-We learned this the hard way when Carl fell and hit his head on a concrete slab, which ended up costing us around £4,500.
-We can recommend EKTA who can provide cover to anyone aged 3 to 85, there are no hidden restrictions or clauses and they have a 24/7 customer services helpline.

 10. Lastly, be aware of common scams and mistakes and how to avoid them.